Volume 58 Issue 12 December 2008

-In the event Spain and Portugal divided almost all of South America between, them but in the sixteenth century the French also had commercial and colonial ambitions in Brazil.
+Spain and Portugal divided almost all of South America between them, but in the 16th century the French also had commercial and colonial ambitions in Brazil.
 Robert Knecht tells the stories of two French expeditions that ended in disaster.

 Whether or not mothers should nurse their own children has been a subject of debate from Ancient Egypt, Greece and Rome through all of modern European history to the present day.
 Paul Doolan reviews the arguments that have been presented over the centuries and the way in which fashions have changed.

 Frances Borzello seeks to explain the rise of women’s clubs in London before the First World War – and their equally swift demise.

 At the end of the First World War, the British monarchy sought to strengthen bonds across the English-speaking world.
 Frank Prochaska discusses the ambassadorial role played by Edward, Prince of Wales, in the United States.

 The poet and philosopher was born on December 9th, 1608.

 The founding father of nuclear physics was awarded the highest honour on December 10th, 1908.

 Lucy Winstanley describes an unusual cemetery of the 1914-18 War, the burial place of Chinese workers who joined the Allied forces in the war against the Kaiser.